Cross-Search Graph Diagram

 - Click and drag the action, user, and srcip column headers to the workspace window.

-siem.logtrust.web.activityAllin the navigation pane to switch to the second query.
-Click and drag the srchost and url columns to the workspace window.
+siem.logtrust.web.activityin the navigation pane to switch to the second table.
+Click and drag the srcHost and url columns to the workspace window.

-- Create the join between the srcip and srchost fields by selecting one of them, then click and drag the handle to the other field in the workspace.
-The new link appears as a discontinous line and the types are matched.
+- Create the join between the srcip and srcHost fields by selecting the first one, then click and drag the handle to the other field in the workspace.
+The new link appears as a discontinous line and their types are matched.

 Find the necessary chart using the search box and select its thumbail to open it on the query window.
 You can also display the saved charts as a list selecting the table icon in the Mode section.
 To delete a chart, click the X icon next to it.

 The server icons next to the graph name indicate the number of queries used in the correlation.
 Hover over them to see the name of the data table.